-Please let NMFS know if you see injured, entangled or dead whales, seals or sea lions in the water or on the beach.
+Please let NOAA know if you see injured, entangled or dead whales, seals or sea lions in the water or on the beach.
 The most important information to collect is the date, location of stranding (including latitude and longitude), number of animals, and species.
 Please don't move or touch the animal.
-Contact Information
+Take pictures from different angles if you are able.

 Alaska SeaLife Center Stranding Hotline: (888) 774-7325